gmvoit/just-the-docs/PressureProfiles.md

 ## Entropy-Based Profiles

-A more sophisticated approach to specifying atmospheric pressure profiles, developed to account for radiative cooling and feedback energy, focuses on the normalization factor $K$ of the polytropic equation of state $P = K \rho^\gamma$ relating $P$ to $\rho$.
+A more sophisticated approach to specifying atmospheric pressure profiles focuses on the normalization factor $K$ of the polytropic equation of state $P = K \rho^\gamma$ relating $P$ to $\rho$.
 The quantity $K$ is sometimes called the atmosphere's "entropy" because changes in $\ln K$ are directly proportional to changes in specific entropy (see the [Cooling](Cooling) page).

 Entropy-based methods separate a pressure profile's shape function into two terms
-$$\alpha (r) = \frac {3} {2} \frac {d \ln K} {d \ln r} - \frac {5} {2} \frac {d \ln T} {d \ln r}$$ representing how an atmosphere's entropy and temperature gradients combine to produce the shape function for thermal pressure in a $\gamma = 5/3$ atmosphere (which has $P \propto T^{5/2} K^{-3/2}$).
+$$\alpha (r) = \frac {3} {2} \frac {d \ln K} {d \ln r} - \frac {5} {2} \frac {d \ln T} {d \ln r}$$ representing how an atmosphere's entropy and temperature gradients combine to produce the shape function for thermal pressure in an atmosphere with $\gamma = 5/3$, meaning that $P \propto T^{5/2} K^{-3/2}$.

-### Entropy Power Law
+### Nearly Isothermal Regions

-This decomposition into an entropy part and a temperature part is particularly useful if the entropy profile's shape function
+Decomposition of the pressure shape function into an entropy term and a temperature term is particularly useful if the entropy profile's shape function
 $$\alpha_K (r) \equiv \frac {d \ln K} {d \ln r}$$ is approximately constant, as is often the case.
 Both cosmological simulations and observations of galaxy clusters are consistent with $\alpha_K \approx 1.1 - 1.2$ outside a cluster's central regions.
 A cosmological galactic atmosphere should therefore have $\alpha \approx 1.7$ in regions that are nearly isothermal.
 However, both deviations from isothermality and non-cosmological changes in $\alpha_K$ result in deviations from $\alpha \approx 1.7$.